Accelerated Weathering Testing

 Besides weather testing for solar radiation effects, moisture resistance and temperature sensitivity, many vulnerable products can be tested for other environmental threats.

-At our weathering laboratory, we specialize in accelerated weathering testing and other weathering tests as per ASTM directives for light, humidity and temperature, but we do additional custom weather testing for these natural exposures:
+At our weathering testing lab, we specialize in accelerated weathering testing and other weathering tests as per ASTM directives for light, humidity and temperature, but we do additional custom weather testing for these natural exposures:

 - Salt spray and chlorine corrosion